jensroth-git/r3d-DoF/ROADMAP.md

 * [x] **Add 3D Model Animation Support for Instanced Rendering** Add support for animated 3D models in instanced rendering.
 Initially, all instances will share the same animation frame.

-* [ ] **Add ‘Light Affect’ Factor for Ambient Occlusion** Currently, occlusion (from ORM or SSAO) only affects ambient light (simulated or IBL).
-Add a factor to control how much direct lighting is influenced too.
-While this is less physically accurate, it allows better artistic control.
-  *Note: Consider splitting this into two separate factors: one per material and another for SSAO globally.*

 * [x] **Implement Screen Space Reflections (SSR)**
   Add SSR support with an example.